Visit Delft — A Scenic City of the Dutch Golden Age

 The museum has permanent exhibitions of textiles, ceramics, and silverware from the city’s glorious period.
 A large part of the collection is dedicated to the origin and history of Delftware art.

 The entire life of the city takes place on this square, full of history and significant landmarks.
 A square is located in the very historic core of the city, reaching its cultural peak in the 17th century.
-The ambiance itself and surrounding buildings have not changed much since then.
+The ambiance itself and surrounding buildings have, not changed much since then.

 The square is dominated by the New church from the 14th century and the Town Hall, built in the Renaissance style.
-Very close, there is the 13th-century Old Medieval Church, built in the Gothic coastal style that was generally excepted architectural direction in Northern Europe.
+Very close, there is the 13th-century Old Medieval Church, built in the Gothic coastal style that was generally accepted architectural direction in Northern Europe.
 Next to the New Church, a statue dedicated to Hugo Grotius (1583–1645), an outstanding Dutch poet, playwright, humanist, and jurist, was erected.

 If you get tired of shopping, stop by one of the nearby cafes and restaurants to refresh and rest and gather strength for further surprises that await you.